Pet Emergency? Read no further and call us right away!

 When Dr. Teyler is not at work, she loves spending time with her 4 cats- Sally, Jon Snow, Rhaegar, and Tormund.
 She enjoys playing the piano, swimming, fishing, and gardening.

 Dr. Kershisnik graduated with his DVM degree from the Washington State University/Utah State University joint program in 2018 and chose Copper View to begin his career, bringing his amazing skills and knowledge.
 He chose to become a veterinarian because he wanted to help people take care of their pets.
 Dr. Kershisnik loves working at Copper View because the environment is so positive and that everyone who works here has the clients’ best interests at heart.
+His special interest is in surgery which he is very good at.

 When he isn’t working, Dr. Kershisnik loves spending time with his wife and 3 kids- 2 boys and 1 girl.
 He also has 2 dogs- a whippet name Nigel and a chihuahua named Olive.
 In his spare time he loves to listen to music, play games with friends, and hang out with his kids.